ahmedmujtaba1944/SQA_RoadMap/README.md

 ## Automation Testing

+- must be good in one programming language ( String manipulation, arrays, oop, stack, queue, hash mapping )
 ### Selenium Webdriver using TestNG Framework
 What is automation testing ?
 when we do automation testing ?